siggb/MarvelUniverse/README.md

 ## TODO

+- [x] Implement detail page to display additional character information
+- [ ] Searching by name characters feature
+- [ ] Possibility to save characters into Favorites by using local storage (SwiftRealm)
 - [ ] Find out the ways to get more info about characters (real name, abilities, etc.)
 - [ ] Display Comics and Stories sections on the detail page